 The BSA E-Filing system supports either individual or batched electronic filing to the BSA database through a secure FinCEN network.
 FinCEN also uses the system to issue advisories and system updates to the user community and allows for secure messaging with FinCEN.

-For BSA report electronic filing instructions and user guides, see FinCEN’s This is an external link to a website belonging to another federal agency, private organization, or commercial entity.
-Filing Information (Opens new window) .
+For BSA report electronic filing instructions and user guides, see FinCEN’s Filing Information.

-If you have a BSA related question for the NCUA, please send an email to the BSA Policy mailbox at BSAPolicy@NCUA.gov.
+To ask a BSA related question, send an email to the BSA Policy mailbox at BSAPolicy@NCUA.gov.